Rational minimax approximation of matrix-valued functions: Conclusions

 Rational approximation of matrix-valued functions plays an important role in various applications, including nonlinear eigenvalue problems \cite{guti:2017}.
 Although several numerical methods based on discrete point sets have been proposed, most lack a well-defined optimization objective, resulting in approximations without guaranteed optimality.

 In this paper, inspired by classical minimax approximation for scalar functions, we rigorously formulate a matrix-valued rational minimax approximation problem \eqref{eq:bestf0}.
-Exploiting recent advances in duality-based minimax approximation \cite{yazz:2023,zhha:2025,zhyy:2025}, we reformulate \eqref{eq:bestf0} as a max-min dual problem, which offers the following two key advantages. \begin{itemize} \item Computational tractability: The dual problem is a real-valued optimization over the probability simplex, enabling an extension of the {\sf d-Lawson} iteration \cite{zhyy:2025} to derive our proposed {\sf m-d-Lawson} method.

-\item Theoretical insight: Through duality analysis, we provide a sufficient condition (Theorem \ref{thm:strongdualityRuttan}) ensuring that the solution of the dual problem yields the best approximant for \eqref{eq:bestf0}; moreover, we characterize solutions of \eqref{eq:bestf0} by establishing complementary slackness for extreme points and strong duality. \end{itemize} Numerical experiments demonstrate that {\sf m-d-Lawson} can solve \eqref{eq:bestf0} efficiently, providing a novel computational framework for matrix-valued rational approximation.
+Exploiting recent advances in duality-based minimax approximation \cite{yazz:2023,zhha:2025,zhyy:2025}, we reformulate \eqref{eq:bestf0} as a max-min dual problem, which yields several key advantages: \begin{itemize} \item Computational tractability: The dual problem reduces to a real-valued optimization over the probability simplex, allowing us to extend the {\sf d-Lawson} iteration \cite{zhyy:2025} to the proposed {\sf m-d-Lawson} method. \item Convergence guarantees: We establish the convergence of {\sf m-d-Lawson} for both matrix-valued polynomial and rational approximations, rigorously analyzing the influence of the Lawson exponent $\beta$. \item Theoretical insights: Our duality analysis provides a sufficient condition (Theorem \ref{thm:strongdualityRuttan}) ensuring that the dual solution coincides with the best approximant for \eqref{eq:bestf0}.
+Furthermore, we characterize optimal solutions via complementary slackness for extreme points and strong duality. \end{itemize} Numerical experiments demonstrate that {\sf m-d-Lawson} can solve \eqref{eq:bestf0} efficiently, offering a new computational framework for matrix-valued rational approximation.

 { \noopsort#1{} \l{\char32l} \v#1{{\accent20 #1}} \^^_=\v \hbk{hardback} \pbk{paperback} [2]{#2} [1]{\href{http://arxiv.org/abs/#1}{arXiv:#1}} [1]{\texttt{#1}} }